department-of-veterans-affairs/vagov-content/pages/health-care/copay-rates.md

 You won't need to pay a copay for inpatient care.

 <h3>If you’re in priority group 7 or 8</h3>
-You'll pay either our full copay rate or a reduced copay rate.
-If you live in a high-cost area, you may qualify for a reduced inpatient copay rate no matter your priority group.
+You'll pay either our full copay rate or reduced copay rate.
+If you live in a high-cost area, you may qualify for a reduced inpatient copay rate no matter what priority group you're in.
 To find out if you qualify for a reduced inpatient copay rate, call us toll-free at 1-877-222-VETS (<a href="tel:+1-877-222-8387">1-877-222-8387</a>).
 We're here Monday through Friday, 8:00 a.m. to 8:00 p.m.
 (ET).

 <h4>2019 reduced inpatient care copay rates for priority group 7</h4>
 | Length of stay | Copay amount |